What is Furlough Leave? (Updated 17/04/2020)Natalie Lewis

 Furlough is to be used when there is no work for an employee to do therefore it is unlikely that they could be allowed to work part-time.
 In the event that there is some work available, it would be advised to consult with the relevant individuals and negotiate reducing their working hours in the first instance, with the agreement to make this for a limited time.

-Employees on Furlough must not get another paid job with another employer (in most cases).
+Employees on Furlough may get a paid job with another employer unless you have clauses in your contract preventing this.

 How will Furlough be paid?